Skip to content

 all relevant data.

-Of course, parts are also uninstalled if they are no-longer used.
+Of course, parts are also uninstalled if they are no

 The recipe defines a constructor that takes a buildout object, a part